 Wellbeing

-Providing students with a sense of worth, agency and safety will encourage them to develop their full potential.
-At St Augustine's, we incorporate the following strategies to support students:
+By fostering a sense of worth, agency, and safety, we encourage students to develop their full potential.
+At St Augustine’s, we support student wellbeing through the following strategies:

 - Engagement with the principles of Positive Education